 As different as we are from iBuyers, there are a few characteristics we share.

 If you’re looking for a quick turnaround time to get an offer on your home, we both provide that service.
 Sundae Market Experts will prepare your house for our marketplace so that you can get multiple cash offers in hand within a few days.
-There’s no survey or online form to fill out to get your initial offer.
+There’s no complicated surveys or forms to fill out to get your initial offers.
 It’s a one-to-one point of contact.

-At Sundae, we get a full understanding of the market in your area before you meet us in person.
+At Sundae, we have a full understanding of the market in your area before you meet us in person.
 We combine this information with our Market Expert’s assessment to help you understand what the market is likely to bear.

 Further reading: Sundae FAQs